NethermindEth/starknet-remix-plugin/README.md

 #### API

-The API is a Rust project that uses [Rocket](https://rocket.rs/).
-Therefore you'll need to install Rust and Cargo, [see](https://www.rust-lang.org/tools/install).
+Our API is built with [Rocket](https://rocket.rs/), a web framework for Rust.
+So, you'll need to get Rust and Cargo on your machine to get started. 🛠️

-Ideally you'll want to want use [rustup](https://rustup.rs/) to install Rust.
+The easiest way to install Rust and Cargo is by using [rustup](https://rustup.rs/).
+It's the [recommended tool](https://www.rust-lang.org/tools/install) for managing Rust versions and associated tools for your project.

+Then:

 ```bash
 cd api;